top of page

 Should I design my own website?

-Yes, If you have all three of the following: creativity, patience, and spare time - to learn how, and then design.
+You could do, if you have all of the following: creativity, tech skills, patience, and spare time - to learn how, and then design.
+It is totally doable - and lots of people do this.

 2.